 Step 3 – Installing MQTT

 Ignition does not come with MQTT functionality out of the box.
-To install the MQTT software, return to the Download Ignition webpage that we visited in Step 2 and scroll down to Third Party modules from Cirrus Link.
+To install the MQTT software, click here, and scroll down to Cirrus Link Solutions MQTT Modules for Ignition.

 Referring to Figure 4, click on both the MQTT Distributor Module and MQTT Engine Module and allow your web browser to download them to a convenient location.
 This will typically be the default Downloads directory on your PC.

 Once the downloads have completed, return to the local Ignition webpage that opened at the end of Step 2, shown in Figure 5.

 Referring to Figure 5, click on the Configure option and enter the default credentials of admin and password.